saurfang/consensys-academy-2018-final-project/design_pattern_decisions.md

 **State Machine** does not apply because there is no obvious state change in the current design.
 If the calendar requires calendar owner to accept a reservation, we would implement a state machine at the token level that marks a reservation as `REQUESTED, CONFIRMED, CANCELLED` etc.

 **Speed Bump** has not been implemented as we envision the contract can be used in high frequency scenario.
-For example, if the contract is deployed in a plasma chain that has very short block time, it could support real time reserving and bettering activity such as bidding and trading for right of the road between vehicles.
+For example, if the contract is deployed in a plasma chain that has very short block time, it could support real time reserving and bettering activity such as bidding and trading for right of the road between vehicles. **However**, we impose a limit on the duration of a reservation to 8 hours because we don't have other spam protection mechanism in place.
+This serves as a soft speed bump that user will need to send multiple transactions to squat a calendar.

 ## Design Decisions